Rio De Janeiro Travel Guide

 Beyond Rio de Janeiro

-As the city is blessed with rainforests and gorgeous beaches, as well as diverse urban attractions, it is easy to spend a whole holiday in Rio de Janeiro, but those wanting to explore farther afield will find that the nearby Buzios Peninsula boasts some very popular beach resorts.
+As the city is blessed with rainforests and gorgeous beaches, as well as diverse urban attractions, it is easy to spend a whole holiday in Rio de Janeiro, but those wanting to explore farther afield will find that the nearby Buzios Peninsula is filled with some very popular beach resorts.
 Though farther away, the Iguacu Falls of southern Brazil are also a popular excursion from Rio.

 Galeao Antonio Carlos Jobim International Airport, commonly known as Galeao International Airport, is one of the busiest airports in Brazil and underwent significant improvements for the 2014 World Cup.
 The airport is located 13 miles (20km) from downtown Rio de Janeiro.
 Get more information on Airports in Rio de Janeiro.